 There is housing assistance available for your daughter while she is pregnant.
 The best place to start would be checking out Lifetime Adoption’s housing help info here.
 While receiving housing assistance, women are able to develop a customized adoption plan.
 This might help your daughter and support her one year old while she is pregnant.
 She should also be able continue receiving housing help for up to four to six weeks after the delivery.

-If you have questions, call the Pregnancy Options Line at 1-800-923-6784 and speak to someone about living expenses while she is pregnant.
+If you have questions, call or text the Pregnancy Options Line at 1-800-923-6784 and speak to someone about living expenses while she is pregnant.
 Many adoptive parents are able to help with legally allowable expenses in many states.
 She can also speak to one of our referral attorneys without cost to her about this.

 I wish you the best and hope she is able to find this helpful.